Skip to content

 Attention

-• Start with empty environent
+• Start with empty environment

-• Nowadays platforms are less important, still "system files" may be differ among OS platforms and Linux distributions
+• Nowadays platforms are less important, still "system files" may differ among OS platforms and Linux distributions

 • will your program require specific "system files"